TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 \imageStyle{syscfg.png,width:50%}
 \image html syscfg.png

-By selecting `Layer2 Cache` from the `OpTI-Flash` drop-down, the above configurations come:
+By selecting `Layer2 Cache` from the `OptiFlash` drop-down, the above configurations come:

 1. Make sure the above module is enabled.
 This helps in enabling and disabling Layer 2 caches without losing configurations.